Yamaha Motor Finance Australia Privacy Policy

 • collect information about you from the asset manufacturer (including Yamaha Motor Australia Pty.
 Ltd. ACN 002 556 989);

-• collect information about you from other related bodies corporate who form part of the Yamaha Group; and
+• collect information about you from other related bodies corporate who form part of the Yamaha Finance Group; and

 • obtain information about you that is publicly available for example on social media and public registers.

-7. HOW WE HANDLE YOUR PERSONAL INFORMATION
+8. HOW WE HANDLE YOUR INFORMATION

 We will use and disclose your personal information for the purposes we collected it as well as purposes that are directly related, where you would reasonably expect us to.
 We may disclose your personal information to and/or collect your personal information from: